 In the U.S., the criteria for diagnosing autism are laid out in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 The criteria are problems with social communication and interactions, and restricted interests or repetitive behaviors.
 Both of these ‘core’ traits must be present in early development.

 What is the prevalence of autism in the U.S.?

-The Centers for Disease Control and Prevention (CDC) estimates that 1 in 68 children in the U.S. have autism1.
-The prevalence is 1 in 42 for boys and 1 in 189 for girls.
-These rates yield a gender ratio of about five boys for every girl.
+The Centers for Disease Control and Prevention (CDC) estimates that 1 in 59 children in the U.S. has autism1.
+The prevalence is four times higher among boys than among girls.

 How does the CDC arrive at this number?

 CDC researchers collect health and school records for 8-year-old children who live in select U.S. counties.
 These researchers are part of the Autism and Developmental Disabilities Monitoring Network, which the CDC set up in 2000 to estimate autism prevalence.

 Every two years, trained clinicians scan the records for signs of autism features, such as social problems or repetitive behaviors.
 They focus on 8-year-olds because most children are enrolled in school and have had routine health assessments by that age2.
 They then decide whether each child meets the criteria for autism, even if the child does not have a diagnosis, and extrapolate the results to all children in the state.